german/rnotify/README.md

 * messages merging [done - only possible with old ubuntu *notification-daemon* library]
 * more icons

-Copyright © 2011 Dmitrii Samoilov, released under the MIT license
+Copyright © 2011 Dmytro Samoilov, released under the MIT license